Want to know more? — Subscribe

 Steps to Build a P2P Payment App

 So now you know the list of key features for your future p2p app but you are still wondering how to make a p2p payment app.
-Let’s turn to the steps of creating a product.
+Let’s turn to the steps of creating a money transfer app.

 1. Choose the Optimal Development Technology

 We believe that the right technology and a successful P2P payment app go hand in hand.
-Therefore, you need to analyze fintech innovations and consider which ones will suit your product:
+Therefore, you need to analyze fintech trends and innovations and consider which ones will suit your product:

 - Biometrics ID